masagrator/FPSLocker-Warehouse/Methodology/LEGO Star Wars The Skywalker Saga/README.md

 # How to find offsets

 We need to use disassembler in this case.
-I will provide instructions based on IDA as it will calculate automatically needed offsets for us.
+I will provide instructions based on IDA.

 After finishing disassembling main, we need to go to View -> Open Subviews -> Names and find where is stored
 ```